CGKBAI/CGKB-AI/README.md

 CGKB-AI
 =====
 To power up the platform you’ll need to configure the runtime stack below.
-Follow the steps once and you’re ready to crunch data, train models, or serve predictions from your own machine.
+Follow the steps once and you’re ready to serve from your own machine.
 ### 1. Install Visual Studio 2022 Enterprise
 Navigate to the official Visual Studio release history page:
 ```powershell